-Cost comparisons for the second quarter period were more difficult than for the first half of the year.
-Excluding restructuring costs for 2010 and 2009, costs and expenses increased by \$3.3 million year-over-year, including performance and incentive bonuses.
-The second quarter of 2010 includes the accrual of bonuses for the first half of the year while bonuses accrued in the first quarter of 2009 were reversed in the second quarter of 2009 upon suspension of the bonus program.
-Certain compensation programs that were eliminated late in the first and early in the second quarter of 2009 were restored in the second quarter of 2010 also increased due to the accrual of estimated network affiliation fees we expect to pay ABC and marketing and promotional spending in the second quarter of 2010.
-Newsprint costs decreased by \$1.8 million in the second quarter of 2010 compared to the second quarter of 2009 due to a 14% decline in consumption and a 4% decrease in newsprint prices.
+During the third quarter we have cycled against most of the cost reductions from 2009 resulting in an increase in costs and expenses of 4% for the third quarter of 2010 compared to the third quarter of 2009.
+Excluding restructuring costs for 2010 and 2009, costs and expenses increased by \$4.7 million for the third quarter of 2010 compared to the third quarter of 2009.
+The third quarter of 2010 includes the accrual of bonuses while there was no accrual for bonuses in the third quarter of 2009 due to the suspension of the bonus program.
+Certain compensation programs that were eliminated late in the first and early in the second quarter of 2009 were restored by the second quarter of 2010.
+Costs and expenses in the third quarter of 2010 also increased due to the accrual of network affiliation fees we expect to pay ABC and marketing and promotional spending in the third quarter of 2010.
+Newsprint costs increased by \$1.2 million in the third quarter of 2010 compared to the third quarter of 2009 due to a 30% increase in newsprint prices which were partially offset by a 9% decrease in consumption.